zenorocha/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/client-to-site-vpn.md

 # Client-to-Site VPN

-Liferay DXP Cloud provides out-of-the-box a VPN client-to-site connection that has port forwarding and redundant tunnels support.
+Liferay DXP Cloud provides a VPN client-to-site connection that has port forwarding and redundant tunnels support.
 This feature is commonly used to connect a subscriber's production environment on DXP Cloud to their internal network.
 For security and reliability, these VPN connections are segregated for each environment (production, staging, or development).

 ![Topology 1 - DXP Cloud VPN client-to-site topology](./client-to-site-vpn/images/01.png)